The changes to Michigan's congressional map, district by district

 The new MI-6: The new MI-6 will become an Ann Arbor-centered district, grouped with communities in western Wayne county like Novi, Northville and Plymouth.
 Dearborn and Ann Arbor were previously located in the same district, a significant change with the new maps.

 U.S. Rep. Debbie Dingell (D) will run in the new MI-6.
 Dingell previously represented both Ann Arbor and Dearborn in the old MI-12.
-The current Michigan sixth district is held by U.S. Rep. Fred Upton (R), who has yet to announce reelection plans.
+The current Michigan sixth district is held by U.S. Fred Upton, who is retiring.

 The new MI-7: Michigan’s seventh district will be changing to create a Lansing-centered district, removing parts of Eaton and Washtenaw counties and adding other southwestern communities.